Frequently Asked Questions

 • Unsupervised funds require a minimum of $500k.
 Find out more here.

-• 20/20 Membership requires a $1000 contribution.
+• 20/20 Membership requires a $1000 contribution, which is payable over up to four years ($21/month).
 Find out more here.

 • The Community Foundation staff is happy to assist you in deciding the appropriate contributions for your interests.